techidaily/site-windows11/source/_posts/quick-access-keys-the-artists-best-friend-in-3d-paint.md

  Knowing these will speed things up since they can give you access to certain features with just a few keystrokes.
 Here's a comprehensive list of shortcuts to help you get more out of the application.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JAkb8Bv3AU4?si=2rHwnZYTzTLieKgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Microsoft Paint 3D Keyboard Shortcuts

  With its intuitive user interface and versatile tools, Paint 3D makes it easier than ever to edit images.
 There are plenty of ways to use it, from[blurring an image in Paint 3D](https://www.makeuseof.com/blur-image-in-paint-3d-how-to/) to using it to create beautiful designs.
 However, many people are unaware that there are also several keyboard shortcuts available in Paint 3D that can help you save time and enhance productivity.